jernejc/collabs.art/README.md

 ALK └──────────────────┘
 </pre>

-Within the same <a href="https://en.wikipedia.org/wiki/Smart_contract" target="_blank">smart contract</a> owners can set colors to their pixels and thus contribute to the final outlook of the world.
+Within the same <a href="https://en.wikipedia.org/wiki/Smart_contract" target="_blank">smart contract</a> owners can set colors to their pixels and thus contribute to the ever emerging image.

 ## ERC721Batch